INDIGENOUS ART EXHIBIT

 Portland Indigenous Marketplace is a nonprofit that supports indigenous artists and entrepreneurs by providing barrier-free, culturally respectful spaces that encourage cultural resilience and economic sustainability by promoting public education through cultural arts.
 This exhibit features artists a.c .ramirez de arellano, Astrid Beatriz Furstner, and Adrian Larvie along with select goods from Indigenous Come Up.
 The artwork is available to purchase.

-This event presents an opportunity to better understand this place as it existed before our current built environment through the lens of the indigenous residents of our city.
+This event presents an opportunity to better understand this place through the lens of the indigenous residents of our city.
 Our region’s indigenous community now includes descendants of over 380 Tribes both local and distant.
 Efforts like this marketplace give us glimpses into the varied art, crafts, foods, and traditions that once thrived in our region and beyond—and the ability to support their re-emergence.

 You can also watch the Portland Indigenous Marketplace Facebook Live cast in celebration of Indigenous Peoples’ Day.